hunter-teacher-cert/unit_plan-power-on-grade-2-5/README.md

 (include programming language(s), specific programs/environments, and other tools (digital or otherwise) if necessary) Programming
-- Use either code.org OR scratch to create your app/game/story
+- Use either code.org OR scratch to create your app/game/story Include input and output (this can be buttons, clickable objects, score, text, images, etc) Remember to use descriptive IDs (names) for each button, backdrop, screen, image, etc Includes at least one variable, function, list, and conditional Plan out when you will use each of the following:
+Variable
+Function
+Conditional
+Loop
 ---

 ### Resources